NFP History: A Proud Beginning

 - RESOURCES – Our organization acts as a national clearinghouse of prevention literature.
 NFP has developed a series of prevention brochures to help educate our Partners with all the latest information on our Universal Campaigns such as: Red Ribbon Campaign, Red Ribbon Certified Schools, Lock Your Meds , and Safe Homes / Safe Parties.

-About the Red Ribbon Campaign
+About the National Red Ribbon Campaign

 The National Family Partnership organized the first Nationwide Red Ribbon Campaign.
-NFP provides drug awareness by sponsoring the annual National Red Ribbon Celebration.
+NFP provides drug awareness by sponsoring the annual National Red Ribbon Campaign.
 Since its beginning in 1985, the Red Ribbon has touched the lives of millions of people around the world.
 In response to the murder of DEA Agent Enrique Camarena, angered parents and youth in communities across the country began wearing Red Ribbons as a symbol of their commitment to raise awareness of the killing and destruction cause by drugs in America.

 Enrique (Kiki) Camarena was a Drug Enforcement Administration Agent who was tortured and killed in Mexico in 1985.
 When he decided to join the US Drug Enforcement Administration, his mother tried to talk him out of it.
 "I'm only one person", he told her, "but I want to make a difference."